-An online booking system has been introduced for lettings which enables online payments made in advance of bookings.
-This reduces the risk of bad debts and shows a positive impact on both cash flow and bookings placed.

-The academy regularly reviews its contracts with a view to seeking best value return.
-This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc.
+- An online booking system has been introduced for lettings which enables online payments made in advance of bookings.
+This reduces the risk of bad debts and shows a positive impact on both cash flow and bookings placed. - The academy regularly reviews its contracts with a view to seeking best value return.
+This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc. - A focus on staffing continues.
+Rigorous reviews take place for all resignations and appointments in order to ensure financial stability and effective staffing levels remain in place.